aws/aws-sdk-php/docs/installation.rst

 Installation
 ============

-There are several supported methods of installing the AWS SDK for PHP.
+There are 3 supported methods of installing the AWS SDK for PHP.
 The recommended way to install the SDK is through `Composer <http://getcomposer.org>`_.

 Installing via Composer